yoelmatveyev/Izhora/README.md

 The rule, Fireworld2, is based on Fireworld, a very simple 3-state cellular automation I had discovered in 2001.
 Fireworld has been proven (by me) to be Turing-complete; however, it lacks stable reflectors and splitters, which makes circuitry construction very tedious due to timing issues.
 Fireworld2 is a natural superset of Fireworld with an additional wiring state.
 "Electrons", i.e. signals bound to the wires, run on top of immutable wire structures.
 I would like to thank Brian Prentice for giving me some inspiration by his rule Wilfred invented as a superset of Brian's Brain - a well known rule proven (also by me) to be Turing-complete.
 Soon after the invention of Fireworld2 I have discovered that it's surprisingly suitable for computation.
 Simple constuctions act naturally as logic gates, reflectors and splitters, stable bit registers, flip-flops, signal generators etc. All this gives a tremendous enhancement to the computational usability of the original Fireworld and largely eliminates the timing difficulties.

+A variety of Fireworld, called FireWorld, was introduced in February 2022.
+Its wire interaction rules match the "2ak" element of the original Fireworld.
+The almost identical name was chosen to match the name of the well known rule WireWorld and because FireWorld is meant to supercede the original 2001 rule.

 In 2017 I wrote a simple virtual machine, which uses balanced ternary logic instead of binary.
 It's called Nutes, the reverse of Setun, the historical Soviet computer notable for being the only ternary mainframe ever created.
 Setun is a river in outskirts of Moscow.
 Izhora is a river in outskirts of St. Petersburg, named after the ancient Finno-Ugric tribe indigenous to the area.

 There are currently two basic versions of the computer, Izhora 1 (October 2021) and Izhora 1b (January 2022).
 Both have 256k of 32-bit word-addressable XOR-writable RAM, a 32-bit accumulator and a 16-bit program counter.
 There is only one operation: a variety of Subleq known to be Turing-complete.
 On each cycle, the CPU reads a 32-bit word from the RAM and interprets its 16 highest bits and an absolute jump address and the lowest 16 bits as an operand address.
 The accumulator is them subtracted from the operand; the result is stored in both the accumulator and the operand.
 If the result was zero or negative, the CPU branches to the jump address; otherwise it proceeds to the next instruction.

+Izhora1 and Izhora1a use Fireworld2.
+By default, Izhora1b uses FireWorld, altough it is compatible with Fireworld2.

 As simple as it is, Subleq systems are known to be practical.
 There is even a full-fledged OS with a C-like compiler written for an emulated 64-bit Subleq computer, called Dawn OS.